open-education-api/open-education-api.github.io/technical/filtering-generic.md

   partially, or not at all.
 Support for filtering **SHOULD** be documented in the service endpoint description.
 Support for this functionality **cannot be enforced** by any party, including organisations that provide or consume OOAPI endpoints.
-- The **availability** of this query functionality is determined by each implementing organisation.
+- The **availability** of this filter functionality is determined by each implementing organisation.
 The general structure and semantics are **standardised** within the OOAPI specification.
 - This mechanism is intended to promote **consistency** across implementations, while